WebAssembly/spec/document/core/intro/overview.rst

   as well as mutable or immutable *global variables*.
   Definitions can also be *imported*, specifying a module/name pair and a suitable type.
   Each definition can optionally be *exported* under one or more names.
-  In addition to definitions, a module can define initialization data for its memory or table that takes the form of *segments* copied to given offsets.
+  In addition to definitions, modules can define initialization data for their memories or tables that takes the form of *segments* copied to given offsets.
-  It can also define a *start function* that is automatically executed.
+  They can also define a *start function* that is automatically executed.

 .. _embedder: